Cleveland Clinic logo

 PET scans generally only pose risks in the following situations:

-• People who are pregnant, breastfeeding or chestfeeding should not get PET scans.
-The radiation may be harmful to a fetus and can pass to an infant in breast milk.
+• If you’re pregnant or breastfeeding.
+The radiation may be harmful to a fetus and can pass to your infant through breast milk.

-• Some people have an allergic reaction to PET scan radioactive tracers or CT scan contrast dyes.
+• You have an allergic reaction to PET scan radioactive tracers or CT scan contrast dyes.
 These allergic reactions are extremely rare and usually mild.
-Your medical team can give you medication to quickly slow and stop this response if it happens.

 • People with diabetes may not absorb the sugar in the radiotracer, which can affect scan results.
 Your healthcare provider will offer suggestions to modify your diet and medications before the test.